MicrosoftDocs/architecture-center/docs/ai-ml/architecture/secure-compute-for-research-content.md

 - Medical centers that collaborate with internal or external researchers.
 - Banking and finance industries.

-By following the guidance in this article, you can maintain full control of your research data, have separation of duties, and meet strict regulatory compliance standards while you enable collaboration between the typical roles involved in a research-oriented workload, including data owners, researchers, and approvers.
+By following the guidance in this article, you can maintain full control of your research data, have separation of duties, and meet strict regulatory compliance standards.
+This approach also facilitates collaboration among key roles in a research-oriented environment, such as data owners, researchers, and approvers.

 ## Considerations